MURDER USA Three dead in Severn group home fire; four fires set by group home residents in arson spree in recent months across Maryland

 Funding for Pathways comes, in part, from tax dollars from the State of Maryland Department of Juvenile Services and Human Services.

 Warren entered a guilty plea on July 11, 2017, to theft in a plea deal with Charles County States Attorney Anthony Covington.
-THE DEAL: In return for his guilty plea charges of resisting arrest and assault were dropped, with a sentence of 52 days in jail.
-Court records show Warrant was committed to jail on July 11, 2017.
+THE DEAL: In return for his guilty plea, charges of resisting arrest and assault were dropped, with a sentence of 52 days in jail.
+Court records show Warren was committed to jail on July 11, 2017.